|Where to Stay||Sightseeing|

 Occasionally the viewing platform on top of the south tower will be closed (a sign will be posted), but a visit to the main gallery level and belfry is still worthwhile.

 The hours above are subject to change, so check ahead if you plan on visiting at the beginning or end of the day.

 Ticket prices are reasonable; see the cathedral's Web site (link below) for current rates.
 Children under 18 are free.
 Admission is free with the Paris Museum Pass, but you'll still have to wait in line with ticket buyers.

 Notre Dame is on the Ile de la Cité, the oldest and most central part of Paris.
 The closest Métro stop is Cité, on Line 4, and the closest RER stop is St-Michel (Lines B and C).
 Other Métro stations and bus stops are nearby; consult your Paris map for details.

-Notre Dame's official Web site has information on tours, concerts, religious services, and other topics in English, French, and German.
-For English-language information on climbing the tower, see this page at the Centre des Monuments Nationaux Web site.
+Theb cathedral's official Web site has information on tours, concerts, religious services, and other topics in French and English.

 ABOVE: A goatlike chimera, or ornamental figure, overlooks the city.
 (The chimera were added during the cathedral's renovation in the 19th Century.)